JidZhang/jidzhang.github.com/_posts/2015-03-15-linux-install-cpp-man-pages.md

 以决定安装4.2、4.3或4.4

 下面是英文原文：
+>
 	It’s so easy to search for any C related programming functions.
 All you need is to search the man pages.
 Take for example, if you want to know more about printf, simply type
-$ man 2printf
+	`$ man 2 printf`

 	But that’s not the case with C++ functions.
 Every time, you have to go to the web for any doubts related to C++ functions.
 There are two ways by which you can search for documentation related to C++ functions.

 	    Man pages for C++ functions
 	    HTML documentation

 	Both of the above are available from a single package.
-To install C++ documentation
-$ sudo apt-get install libstdc++6-4.4-doc
+To install C++ documentation `$ sudo apt-get install libstdc++6-4.4-doc`

 	This installs both the man pages and HTML documentation.
 	The HTML documentation is found in the following path:file:///usr/share/doc/libstdc++6-4.4-doc/libstdc++/html/index.html

 	If you are struggling to search C++ man pages, ReferHow to search C++ man pages Now there may be case that when you are referring this article the documentation 6.4.4 version is no longer available.

 	In that case, follow the following steps
+	`$ apt-cache search libstdc++|grep"doc"`

-$ apt-cache search libstdc++|grep"doc"libstdc++6-4.4-doc - The GNU Standard C++ Library v3 (documentation files)libstdc++6-4.1-doc - The GNU Standard C++ Library v3 (documentation files)libstdc++6-4.3-doc - The GNU Standard C++ Library v3 (documentation files)
+	libstdc++6-4.4-doc - The GNU Standard C++ Library v3 (documentation files)libstdc++6-4.1-doc - The GNU Standard C++ Library v3 (documentation files)libstdc++6-4.3-doc - The GNU Standard C++ Library v3 (documentation files)

 	Search for the libstdc++ docs as shown above and install the version you want, preferably the latest ones (as shown above)

-$ sudo apt-get install libstdc++6-4.4-doc
+	`$ sudo apt-get install libstdc++6-4.4-doc`